-The Islamic holy month of Ramadan has begun.
+The Islamic holy month of Ramadan begins tonight.

-Read on to find out more about what Muslims do during this month and why it is so important.
+Read on to find out more about what Muslims traditionally do during this month, and why it is so important to them.

 During the month of Ramadan, Muslims won't eat or drink between dawn and sunset.
 This is called fasting.